home-assistant/developers.home-assistant/website/blog/2019-07-19-building-all-the-things.md

 ## Building HassOS

 HassOS is our own embedded Linux distribution.
 It is tailored to run the bare minimum of what we need to run Home Assistant in a Docker container.
-The build is powered by BuildRoot and we’re targeting five different processor architectures.
+BuildRoot powers the build and we’re targeting five different processor architectures.

 The Azure Pipelines agents are using the amd64 CPU architecture.
-It is possible to compile for different architectures using a method called cross compiling.
-We gave it a shot but realized that it is significant slower than compiling a build using the same CPU as that we’re targeting.
+It is possible to compile for different architectures using a method called cross-compiling.
+We gave it a shot but realized that it is significanty slower than compiling a build using the same native CPU's as that we’re targeting.

 We use a feature on Azure Pipelines called [self-hosted agents](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/agents?view=azure-devops#install) to host build agents on our own hardware with the right architecture.
-The pipeline definition and the orchestration are managed by Azure Pipelines but the execution runs blazing fast on our own hardware.
+Azure Pipelines manages the pipeline definition and the orchestration, but the execution runs blazing fast on our own hardware.

 <center>
 ![Screenshot of the Home Assistant CI pipeline.](/img/en/blog/2019-07-building-all-the-things/build-cabinet.jpg)<br>